jackmoore/colorbox/README.md

 ## Changelog:

+### Version 1.5.14 - 2014/9/9

+* When opening, append Colorbox to the DOM if it was detached for whatever reason.
+Fixes #645.

 ### Version 1.5.13 - 2014/8/4

 * Fixed regression introduced with v1.5.12 with legacy versions of jQuery (1.3x-1.6x).
 References #628.